Robert Donat: Stage career

 Donat made his first stage appearance in 1921, at the age of 16, with Henry Baynton's company at the Prince of Wales Theatre, Birmingham, playing Lucius in Julius Caesar.
 His break came in 1924 when he joined the company of Shakespearean actor Sir Frank Benson, where he stayed for four years.
-He also worked in provincial repertory theatre.

 In 1928, he began a year at the Liverpool Playhouse, starring in plays by John Galsworthy, George Bernard Shaw and Harold Brighouse, among others.
 In 1929, he played at the Festival Theatre in Cambridge under the direction of Tyrone Guthrie.
 He appeared in a number of plays, some with Flora Robson, and also directed.

 In 1929, Donat married Ella Annesley Voysey (1903 West Bromwich, Staffordshire – 1994), the daughter of Rev. Ellison Annesley Voysey and Rachel Voysey née Enthoven.
 Ellison was the youngest son of the theist Rev. Charles Voysey.
 The couple had two sons and a daughter, but divorced in 1946.

 In 1930, Donat and his wife moved to London, where he eventually made his debut in Knave and Quean at the Ambassadors Theatre.
 He received acclaim for a performance in a revival of Saint Joan.

 In 1931, he achieved notice as Gideon Sarn in a dramatisation of the Mary Webb novel, Precious Bane, and he played various roles at the 1931 Malvern Festival.
 In the early 1930s, he was known in the industry as "screen test Donat" because of his many unsuccessful auditions for various film producers.
 MGM producer Irving Thalberg spotted him on the London stage in Precious Bane, and offered him a part in the 1932 film Smilin' Through, which he declined.